 This is important since the stand height can reach up to just under 83 inches and the boom can reach out to 61 inches.
 This one has been hailed as one of the most adjustable studio booms ever.
 That would be a huge negative without the superior stability the base and counterweight offers.
 Thanks to that, it's a huge bonus.
 It's the perfect investment for studios that want the best for their clients but don't want to needlessly break the bank.

 When the time comes to buy a stand for your mic, you’ll need to pick up more than just the stand itself.
 There are a few accessories you’ll also want to pick up to make sure you’re maximizing their effectiveness.
 Below we've included our favorites of each type.
+You can click any of the images or blue links to learn more.
 Some of the accessories you should look into include:

 Pop Filter - These are great for reducing plosives or keeping them from ever reaching your recording at all.
 You can also use them to help yourself or a client keep a proper distance from the mic, since we all tend to want to put our mouths on the mic like we see on TV so much.